W&W Asset Management Ireland DAC (“WWAMI” or the “Firm”) remuneration policies and procedures are consistent with:

 - The Firm’s strategies for sustainability and Environmental, Social, & Corporate Governance (“ESG”) and the requirements of the Sustainable Finance Disclosure Regulation (EU) 2019/2088 ("SFDR").

 Our policy promotes sound and effective risk management and does not encourage risk-taking that may be inconsistent with the risk profile of the Firm.
 The Firm ensures that any Delegate to whom such requirements also apply pursuant to the ESMA Remuneration Guidelines will have equivalent remuneration policies and practices in place.
-The Designated Person with responsibility for Regulatory Compliance ensures the Remuneration Policy is reviewed by the Board on at least an annual basis.
+The Head of Compliance ensures the Remuneration Policy is reviewed by the Board on at least an annual basis.

 2. Categories of staff

-In accordance with ESMA Guidelines, WWAMD has identified individuals whose professional activities have a material impact on the Firm’s risk profile as well as risk profile of the UCITS and AIF it manages.
+In accordance with ESMA Guidelines, WWAMI has identified individuals whose professional activities have a material impact on the Firm’s risk profile as well as risk profile of the UCITS and AIF it manages.
 The “identified staff” includes: